corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 #### Killing Reconciliation Flows

 As indicated in steps above, it may be necessary to kill a reconciliation flow.
 This is a _two-step process_.
 The first step is to use the Corda RPC command `killFlow`.
 For this, you'll need the **state machine run id** of the flow to kill.
-This can be obtained from the output when you run `GetReconciliationStatusForPartyFlow` (see above).
+This can be obtained from the output when you run `GetReconciliationStatusForPartyFlow`.

 ```
 sh